0xPolygonMiden/compiler/docs/src/guides/rust_to_wasm.md

 ## Setup

-First, let's set up a simple Rust project that contains an implementation of the Fibonacci function (I know, its overdone, but we're trying to keep things as simple as possible to make it easier to show the results at each step, so bear with me):
+First, let's set up a simple Rust project that contains an implementation of the Fibonacci function (I know, it's overdone, but we're trying to keep things as simple as possible to make it easier to show the results at each step, so bear with me):

 Start by creating a new library crate: